Pseudonym-Tim/mewgenics-furniture-framework/README.md

 1. Create a new mod folder for your furniture mod.
 2. Create a `data` folder inside that mod folder.
 3. Add or copy your `furniture_info.data.append` file (generated with the improved in-game furniture editor) into the `data` folder.
 4. Make sure to include the standalone `MewFurnitureUninstaller.exe` in the root of the furniture mod folder before release.
+You can find the uninstaller attached to this repository's releases, or in the root folder of the example furniture mod.
 5. Make sure you have both `MewFurnitureFramework` and your furniture mod through your normal Mewjector/Mewtator setup.
 6. Launch the game and confirm that the framework loads your append file.